briansanchez1/Mute-Your-Mic/README.md

 This is targeted towards people who have a microphone that lacks physical controls, reducing the need for navigating through Windows settings for these basic tasks.

+While intuitively, setting your microphone volume to 0 means muting it, you can still hear audio, albeit extremely faintly.
+I used the term "Mute" because it is *almost* the same thing realistically.

 ## Prerequisites

 - **Operating System**: Windows (Tested on Windows 10 and Windows 11)